 - The layers of the Google application and storage stack require that requests coming from other components are authenticated and authorized.

-- Because Google has relationships with some of the biggest ISPs in the world, this helps improve the security of your data in transit as it means less hops across the public internet.
+- Because Google has relationships with some of the biggest ISPs in the world, this helps improve the security of your data in transit as it means fewer hops across the public internet.

-- Commitment to enterprise security certifications with regular audits for regular audits for SSAE16, ISO 27017, ISO 27018, PCI, FedRAMP, and HIPAA compliance (note: Some of these require a dedicated IP.
-Also, Kinsta is not HIPAA compliant).
-Eran Feigenbaum, Director of Security at Google stated “Certifications such as these provide independent third-party validations of our ongoing commitment to world-class security and privacy, while also helping our customers with their own compliance efforts.”
+- Commitment to enterprise security certifications with regular audits for SSAE16, ISO 27001, ISO 27017, ISO 27018, PCI, FedRAMP, and HIPAA compliance.
+Eran Feigenbaum, Director of Security at Google stated: “Certifications such as these provide independent third-party validations of our ongoing commitment to world-class security and privacy, while also helping our customers with their own compliance efforts.”

 Google has continued to rapidly build out their infrastructure for Google Cloud Platform.
 On September 29th, 2016 they announced the locations of new strategically placed Google Cloud Regions.
 We are very excited to see São Paulo and Sydney included in the list as this will help dramatically decrease latency for Google Cloud Hosting customers across South America and Australia.
 Here is an updated list of all GCP regions: